 Pentagames is a math contest for seventh and eighth graders.The five-event contest consists of Math Tac Toe, 35-minus, CR2 (Compare, Revise, Revise), Solve That Problem and finally the Math Relay.
 Membership dues are expected in November and the competition is held on the last Friday in April at various sites around the state.
 The Pentagames website can be found at: https://sites.google.com/site/pentagameswv/

 Oregon Invitational Math Tournament (OIMT): Oregon Invitational Math Tournament (OIMT): The Oregon Invitational Mathematics Tournament for high school students is held in May.
 Divisions include: Geometry, Algebra 2, Open 1 (through pre-calculus) and Open 2 (through calculus).
 In the past, some sites have offered an Algebra 1 division as well.
 In recent years the competition has also included a team/group activity for part of the day.
 The top students in each category receive an award.
-The 2014 contest will be held at Oregon State University on May 17.
-For more information contact Tom Dick email@example.com
+The 2015 contest will be held at the University of Oregon.
+More information will follow as it is available.

 Southern Oregon Math League (SOML): The Southern Oregon Math League was established in 1971 by SOU professor Ron Steffani and high school teachers from Jackson County.
 SOML conducts 5 math competitions for students in Jackson, Josephine, Klamath and Curry counties throughout the year (October, November, February, March, and April).
 Local high schools form up to 3 teams of 6 junior and senior advanced math students and the competition includes 3 individual events followed by a team collaboration.
 In 2011, 200 students participated.
 Past SOML Contest problems are posted in the SOU Math Department's website.
 For a complete listing of SOML activities and past problems, go to http://www.sou.edu/math/soml-reports/index.html.
 For more information about the contest contact Larry Shrewsbury email@example.com .